 To keep things simple, consider the following when packing:

 - Baby Gear: A compact stroller (ideally with a basket) and a durable, lightweight carrier can make navigating the islands much easier.
-These essentials allow for flexibility during both outdoor adventures and urban explorations.
+These essentials provide flexibility for both outdoor adventures and urban explorations.

 - Feeding Supplies: Don’t forget to include sippy cups, portable utensils, and plenty of snacks.
 Having familiar food options can help soothe a restless toddler during long waits.

-- Diaper Supplies: If your child is potty-training, it may be a good idea to use a pull-up during flights since sometimes you are not able to use the restroom.
+- Diaper Supplies: If your child is potty training, it may be a good idea to use pull-ups during flights, as you may not always have access to a restroom.
 Also, although stores like Target, Walmart, and CVS (Longs) are usually available, I recommend bringing a couple of days’ worth of diapers, wipes, diaper creams, and other essential baby toiletry items.
-So, you’re covered until you have time to make a trip to a store.
+That way, at least you’re covered until you have time to make a trip to a store.

-- Bring a Power Strip: Nowadays I pack power strips because all of us have too many electronic devices, but if you have various items that need charging, consider bringing a power strip with outlets and USB ports since not every hotel room has enough outlets.
+- Bring a Power Strip: Nowadays, I always pack a power strip because we all have too many electronic devices.
+If you have various items that need charging, consider bringing a power strip with outlets and USB ports, as not every hotel room has enough outlets.

-When organizing checked baggage, using packing cubes to keep baby items separate and easily accessible is very convenient.
+When organizing checked baggage, using packing cubes to keep baby items separate and easily accessible is a very convenient option.
 This helps to maximize luggage space and ensures that you can quickly find necessary items without the hassle of rummaging through your luggage.
+I like having packing cubes color-coded to each person to make finding their stuff easier.

-It is often the case that families with infants are prone to overpacking as well (or packing the wrong things) because a lot of us parents feel compelled to bring things “just in case.”
+Keep in mind that families with infants are often prone to overpacking, or packing the wrong things, because many parents feel compelled to bring things “just in case.”
 Use your itinerary as a guide while packing for your trip so you aren’t bogged down with 10 unused outfits or a travel crib, pack-n-play, AND inflatable baby bed.

-TIP: Consider renting baby gear instead of lugging all your home gear.
-This might prevent your favorite items from getting damaged during airplane travel as well as save your arms from having to carry all these items in and out of airports, taxis, and hotels.
-Some baby gear rental places also offer options for food and baby supply deliveries as well, but you may need to book everything in advance so book these things early!
+TIP: Consider renting baby gear instead of lugging all your gear from home.
+Renting on location might prevent your favorite items from getting damaged during airplane travel and save your arms from having to carry all half a houseful of baby gear in and out of airports, taxis, and hotels.
+Some baby gear rental places also offer options for food and baby supply deliveries as well, but you may need to reserve everything in advance so book these things early!

 What to Consider when Choosing Accommodations

-Many hotels and resorts accommodate families with ease; however, some locations have additional amenities for families with young children.
-Aulani, a Disney Resort & Spa, has, in addition to all the Disney-themed activities, beachfront access to Ko’olina Lagoons – four gentle, man-made beaches perfect for children and non-swimmers.
-Waikiki Hotels such as the Hilton Hawaiian Village and the Royal Hawaiian have child-friendly pools and restaurants, as well as activities for the whole family.
-When looking over potential hotels, see if they offer discounted meals for toddlers or older babies, cribs, high chairs, age-appropriate activities, and/or a kid’s club.
+Many hotels and resorts accommodate families with ease; however, some locations offer additional amenities specifically designed for families with young children.
+Aulani, a Disney Resort & Spa, has, in addition to all the Disney-themed activities, beachfront access to Ko’olina Lagoons – these lagoons are four gentle, man-made beaches perfect for children and non-swimmers.
+Waikiki Hotels such as the Hilton Hawaiian Village and the Royal Hawaiian offer child-friendly pools and restaurants, as well as activities for the whole family.
+When reviewing potential hotels, check if they offer discounted meals for toddlers and older babies, cribs, high chairs, age-appropriate activities, and/or a kids’ club.

 Possible Items to Look for in a Hotel/Resort: